Horurasu/Sansar_Scripting/README.md

 ## WHY PROGRAMMING IN CSHARP LANGUAGE

 <p style="text-align: justify;"> Sansar uses `C#`  as a programming language to create scripts that control the behavior of objects in the virtual world.
-C# is a modern, secure, object-oriented programming language developed by Microsoft.
+C# is a modern, secure, object-oriented programming language (OOP) developed by Microsoft.
 C# is a high-level language used in the development of Windows apps, web apps, games, mobile apps, and more.
 C# is easy to learn and powerful, offering a wide variety of built-in data types, as well as the ability to create custom data types.
 C# is also compatible with Microsoft's .NET platform, allowing developers to build applications that run on a wide variety of devices and operating systems.
 In short, Sansar uses C# as its programming language because of its ease of use, its security, and its ability to create high-quality and scalable applications. </p>

 > The `File` where you write your script should have the extension  `.cs` , this means that is a C# file and can be import to sansar:   `MySansarScript.cs`